graffiti-garden/graffiti-pod/client/README.md

 ## TODO:

+- Restore some of the federation details that got lost in the refactor.
+  - Global settings:
+    - Allow a user to publish a link to a GraffitiObject to their webId.
+Others can view this as their settings.
+      Necessary for knowing whether a user has authorized a pod to publish content on their behalf and for setting up forwarding rules if a person moves pods.
+  - Delegation:
+    - Implents delegation on top of the global settings.
-- documentation!!
+  - Announcements:
+    - Announce the existince of a smaller pod on a larger pod.
+      Replaces a seperate tracker service.
-- Refactor pod announcements into its own file. pod announcments should also handle access control lists (not leaking publication to a channel via the pod announcement) and should also handle deletions (if a user deletes something) Something along the lines of
+    - Pod announcements should also handle allowed lists (not leaking publication to a channel via the pod announcement) and should also handle deletions (if a user deletes something).
+      Somethng along the lines of
-    - `updatePodAnnouncements(objectBefore: GraffitiObject|undefined, objectAfter: GraffitiObject|undefined): void`
+      `updatePodAnnouncements(objectBefore: GraffitiObject|undefined, objectAfter: GraffitiObject|undefined): void`
-  During this refactor, perhaps there should be a seperate index.ts file specifically "raw" REST/discover operations that doesn't take into account pod announcements or delegation verification.
-- Add forwarding rules to webId settings.
-- less important:
+  - Caching:
-  - more testing
+    - For streamables.
-  - local changes for listChannels / listOphans
-  - persist the cache across reloads + cache purging